In this video, I discuss some ways you can make great transitions in your presentations. This can make a big difference to:

 Where would you use them?

-So next time you have an important presentation to give – or you’re already a great speaker, and are looking for something to fine-tune, remember to make great transitions in your presentation!
+So next time you have an important presentation to give – or you’re already a great speaker, and are looking for something to fine-tune, remember to make great transitions in your presentations!